 We get diminishing returns for earning more money.
 The value of your time decreases as you earn more in progressively higher tax brackets.
 You can see that in the downward slope of the TiMER in the calculator as you move through the calendar year.
 That makes it increasingly difficult to out-earn a spending problem.
 We also adapt to our spending which puts us at risk of doing a lip-skid on the hedonic treadmill if we don’t pay attention.

 It is simple to calculate your Time-Money Exchange Rate (TiMER) using the calculator embedded in this post.
 That still requires you to get an honest estimate of how much you work and earn.
 Knowing your TiMER is an objective piece of information that you can use to make decisions about spending time or money on goods or services.
 That can help us to be logical.
 However, there are still emotional and personal preferences that supplement this.
 Look for ways to improve your TiMER and earn what you are worth.
 Working more efficiently can improve your TiMER.
 However, simply earning more to pay for personal spending decreases your exchange rate due to taxes.
-That, amongst other factors, makes it difficult to out-earn a spending problem.
+That, amongst other factors, makes it difficult to extract ourselves from a dangerous money trap.